Your evening decides your morning before you ever set an alarm

 For high-demand roles and late work

-Design your own routine in six steps
+Design your own evening routine for productivity in six steps

 - Choose a routine start time 60 to 90 minutes before bedtime.
 For a 10:30 pm bedtime, begin winding down between 9:00 and 9:30 pm.